menemshasolomon/election-blog/content/post/2024-12-04-11-campaign-narrative-texas/index.markdown

 Each campaign hosted one event in Texas during the period from July 22, 2024 to November 5, 2024.

-On the evening of October 25th, the Harris campaign "held a rally in [Houston,] Texas to draw attention to restrictions on reproductive freedom and Trump's role in overturning Roe v.
+On the evening of October 25th, the Harris campaign "held a rally in Houston Texas to draw attention to restrictions on reproductive freedom and Trump's role in overturning Roe v.
 Wade.”
 The event, featuring cameos from Beyonce and Willie Nelson, was the largest that the Vice President hosted during her campaign. [(NBC News, 2024)](https://www.nbcnews.com/politics/2024-election/kamala-harris-rallies-beyonce-willie-nelson-texas-rcna177407).

 Hours before Harris was set to appear in Houston for this star-studded rally, Trump hosted his own event in Austin, Texas.
 According to PBS, “Donald Trump tried Friday to turn a major celebratory event for Kamala Harris into an attack line tied to his favorite subject, immigration.” [(PBS News, 2024)](https://www.pbs.org/newshour/politics/watch-trump-calls-the-u-s-a-garbage-can-for-the-world-at-campaign-event-in-austin-texas).